EffectOrientedProgramming/book/Chapters/06_Composability.md

     // TODO Use 2 files at once, to further highlight the dynamic scoping?
     // Not sure if that is too noisy for this flow
+    // Maybe something like a cache check if time has passed?

     val knownTopic: Boolean =
       summaryFile.contains: